 In this study research will be performed on healthy volunteers.
 For every participant we will make 2 bruises, 1 on each forearm, in a controlled manner.
-One of these bruises will be made using the standard impact force, the other bruise be applied using a higher or lower impact force.
+One of these bruises will be cooled multiple times during the healing, the other bruise will heal in a normal manner.
 The bruises will be measured over time using a spectral camera to get a good insight of the healing of the bruise.